Robust Uniform Inference for Quantile Treatment Effects in Regression Discontinuity Designs: A Unified Framework

 \begin{assumption}[First Stage Estimation] $\tilde{\mu}_{k,p}(x,\theta_k)\mathds{1}\{|x/h_{k,n}(\theta_k)|\le 1\}$ is uniformly consistent for $\mu_k(x,\theta_k)\mathds{1}\{|x/h_{k,n}(\theta_k)|\le 1\}$ on $([\underline{x},\overline{x}] \backslash \{0\}) \times \mathds{T}$. $\hat{f}_X(0)$ is consistent for $f_X(0)$. \end{assumption}

+We remark that Assumption \ref{a:multiplier} is the standard assumption for multiplier, score, and wild bootstrap methods, cf. Kosorok (2003, 2008).
 At the current level of generality, we state these high-level conditions for the first stage estimation in Assumption \ref{a:first_stage}.
-However, We will propose a concrete $\tilde{\mu}_k$ in Appendix \ref{sec:first_stage} that satisfies Assumption \ref{a:first_stage} under Assumptions \ref{a:BR} and \ref{a:cond_weak_conv}.
+However, we will propose a concrete $\tilde{\mu}_k$ in Appendix \ref{sec:first_stage} that satisfies Assumption \ref{a:first_stage} under Assumptions \ref{a:BR} and \ref{a:cond_weak_conv}.
 The following theorem, together with Theorem \ref{theorem:weak_conv}, establishes the uniform validity of the multiplier bootstrap.

 \begin{theorem}[Conditional Weak Convergence] Under Assumptions \ref{a:BR}, \ref{a:cond_weak_conv}, \ref{a:multiplier}, and \ref{a:first_stage}, we have $\hat{\nu}^\pm_{\xi,n}\underset{\xi}{\overset{p}{\leadsto}}\mathds{G}_{H^\pm}$, and therefore